• Skip to main content

 How Do You Strip & Wash Bed Sheets?

 Just follow the recipe above.
 Ours actually wasn't that bad.
-Which is a good thing I guess lol.
+Which is a good thing, I guess lol.

 What If I am Allergic to Tide?
 What Else Can I Use?

-If that still doesn't work for you, try using any other hypoallergenic powdered laundry detergent.
-I have not done this so I am not sure if others will work the same or not.
-If you do use Tide Free and Gentle or another kind please let me know how it works!
+I have seen several people tell me that they are allergic to powdered Tide.
+If that is the case, try using Tide Free and Gentle * (still the powdered kind).
+I have not done this, so I am not sure if others will work the same or not.
+If you do use Tide Free and Gentle or another kind, please let me know how it works!

 Show Me Your Pics of How You Are Stripping Your Laundry!